-Method The atomic component of our data model is event, which has format $e := \{patient-id, concept, begin-time (BT), end-time (ET), properties \}$, where properties are optional key-value pairs for extended information.
+Method The atomic component of our data model is event, which has format $e := \{patient-id, concept, begin-time (BT), end-time (ET), properties}\}$, where properties are optional key-value pairs for additional information.
 Only patient-id and concept fields are required.
 Concept comes from OMOP's vocabularies.
 The BT and ET are not required as some concepts do not have a timestamp associated with such as gender and ethics.
 With timestamp, one can either encode event at a single time point by specifying the BT only (such as diagnosis event), or specify a time duration with both BT and ET (e.g., hospital stay from BT to ET).
-As such, we store one patient as a series of events ordered increasingly in BT (if exists).
+Then, we store one patient as a series of events ordered increasingly in BT (if exists).
 Physical storage of event on disk may be raw file on HDFS or on NoSQL database such as MongoDB.
 New events can be appended to the existing data.

-Given the above data model, we defined four transformations of event sequence, which are building blocks for specifying prediction outcome, index date and eligibility criteria: 1) filter events using concept, time and properties.
-For example, extract events about v 250.
-ICD9 code; 2) project event to a new value.
-For example, convert lab values into low, normal and high based on their normal ranges; 3) Subset original event sequence.
-For example, take events within a given time window; 4) group one or more events from original sequence to form new event.
+Given the above data model, we define four transformations of event sequence, which are building blocks for specifying prediction target, index date and eligibility criteria: 1) filter events using concept, time and properties.
+For example, find all events about ICD9 code 250.; 2) project event to a new value.
+For example, convert lab values into low, normal and high based on their normal ranges; 3) Subset original event sequence, for example, take events within a given time window; 4) group one or more events from original sequence to form new event.

-For one patient, prediction target was obtained by a series of chained transformations on the original event sequence, followed by identification of index date with another series of transformations.
+For one patient, prediction target was obtained by a series of chained transformations on the original event sequence.
+Similarly, one may define the index date as another series of transformations to find the corresponding date of the target event.
 If target or index cannot be extracted, this patient may be regarded as ineligible or requires further processing.
-The eligibility criteria on index date are categorized into 1) aggregation based criterion such as total duration of hospital stay events should be more than 10 days; 2) temporal constraints such as at least two occurrences of v 345.
-ICD9 code followed by at least anti-epilepsy drug (AED); 3) composite criterion that combines multiple criteria using Boolean logic.
+The eligibility criteria on index date are categorized into 1) aggregation based criterion such as total duration of hospital stay events should be more than 10 days; 2) temporal constraints such as at least two occurrences of ICD9 code 345. followed by at least anti-epilepsy drug; 3) composite criterion that combines multiple criteria using Boolean logic.

 We developed a DSL for chaining event transformations and composing eligibility criteria using Scala programming language.
-The cohort construction process runs on top of Apache Spark.
-Spark parallelizes operations on Resilient Distributed Dataset (RDD), a distributed array-like container.
+The entire cohort construction process runs on top of Apache Spark.
+Spark parallelize operations on Resilient Distributed Dataset (RDD), a distributed array-like container.
 We first load data into a RDD of events then group and sort data to be RDD of patients (sequence of events).
 The grouping by patient is an efficient strategy as typically there is no interaction across patients during cohort construction.

-Sample Use Case Here we use an example to illustrate cohort construction for predictive modeling using the methodologies proposed above.
-The outcome of the study is whether the epilepsy patient is refractory or not.
-The case patients are those who had at least 4 AED failures (changing or adding AED are considered as failures).
+Sample Use Case Here we give an example of cohort construction for predictive modeling using the methodologies proposed above.
+The prediction target of the study is whether the epilepsy patient is refractory or not.
+The case patients are those who had at least 4 AED failures (change AED or add new drug will be considered as failure).
 The control patients are those who only failed once.
 For both case and control patient, index date was defined as the date of first failure.
-Patients met additional eligibility criteria at index date were selected: 1) at least one 345. or two 780.39 ICD9 code within two years before index date followed by continuous AED refill for at least 6 months; 2) patient should be at least 16 years old at index date.
+All patients need to satisfy additional eligibility criteria at index date: 1) at least one 345. or two 780.39 ICD9 code within two years before index date followed by stable epilepsy drug refill for at least 6 months; 2) patient should be at least 16 years old at index date.
 Below example shows the DSL snippet for constructing the target of a case patient: